cosmo-sapien/bordoley.github.io/Resume.md

 * Experience at top design agencies and innovative companies.
 * Obsessed with creating magical products in both their esthetic and utilitarian value: from research, to creation, to presentation.
 * Deep understanding of product design's best practices.
+* Believes in the necessity of combining engineering, design, social sciences, philosophy, poetry and art in one's work and life.
-* Life long ambition to help shape a wiser future.
+* Life long ambition and innate responsibility to help shape a wiser future.
 * Extraordinary associative thinking skills deliver well thought of, innovative results.

 ## Experience